 For more information check out the following:

-This can be an extremely simple or an extremely complicated part of the conference planning process, depending on how long the conference will last for, how much content you’re packing into the time, and how many people are in attendance.
+This can be an extremely simple or an extremely complicated part of the conference planning process, depending on how long the conference will last, how much content you’re packing into the time, and how many people are in attendance.

 For more reading on planning a winning conference agenda, check out the following: